Sometimes the best way to communicate isn’t the newest trend. A telegraph operator at work; source.

 Before you hit send, take one last look through your email to catch any typos, or find phrases that need to be reworded.
 If you’re not a very experienced writer, feel free to ask a coworker to read through your response.

-When you’re ready, hit send.
+When you’re ready, send the email.

 6. Ask for feedback